FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Experiments

-\textbf{Experiments on the S2S task of FSCIL3D-XL.} Table~\ref{tab-shapenet2modelnet} reports the results of the synthetic data to the synthetic data task in our benchmark.
 BiDist~\cite{BiDist} additionally employs a weighted sum of distillation loss for optimization, along with a relatively higher loss weight assigned to it.
-Therefore, BiDist tends to preserve existing knowledge and sacrifice the learning capacity for new classes, leading to a relatively low $\rm NCAcc$.
-Moreover, the S2S task has a limited proportion of incremental data, BiDist can achieve top $\rm Acc$ in over half of the tasks by keeping old knowledge.
+Therefore, BiDist tends to preserve existing knowledge and sacrifices the learning capacity for new classes, leading to the highest $\rm Acc$ and lowest $\rm NCAcc$.
 Contrary to it, FILP-3D has a trade-off between the base classes and the novel classes.
 The results also show that our metrics are reasonable for the evaluation of 3D FSCIL.

+The PointCLIP~\cite{zhang2022pointclip} architecture is similar to the baseline, hence they exhibit comparable performance.
+PointCLIP++ and FILP-3D show significant performance improvements over PointCLIP and the baseline respectively, particularly for new classes ($\rm{NCAcc}$).
+This phenomenon highlights the importance of the feature space alignment issue addressed by RFE, which plays a crucial role in enabling V-L PTMs to fully leverage their potential in 3D FSCIL tasks.

 \textbf{Experiments on the S2R task of FSCIL3D-XL.} Table~\ref{tab-shapenet2co3d} reports the results of the synthetic data to the real-scanned data task in our benchmark.
 Considering the large domain gap between synthetic data and real-scanned data, it is even harder to acquire knowledge from new classes based on previous knowledge of synthetic shapes.

+By observing the experiment results presented in Table~\ref{tab-shapenet2co3d}, we notice a catastrophic decline in FACT~\cite{FACT}'s performance in terms of $\rm MAcc$ when learning real-scanned data.
+This may be because The feature space trained by the manifold-mixup~\cite{maniflod-mixup} method is relatively fragile in the aspect of structure, thus it is easy to overfit the noise information during the incremental process, especially for real-scanned data.
+Solely relying on metrics proposed by Chowdhury et al., we are unable to identify the aforementioned issues and then perform the analysis.

-We notice that BiDist witnesses a catastrophic performance decline from task 1 to task 2, which further demonstrates that BiDist tends to retain old knowledge and sacrifice the acquisition of new knowledge.
-In contrast, SimpleCIL-3D has already outperformed the other three methods, which proves that prior knowledge from pre-training models is effective for few-shot incremental tasks.
-However, we notice that its $\rm NCAcc$ is much lower than ours, indicating that SimpleCIL-3D performs poorly in real-scanned data.
-With the Spatial Noise Compensator, our FILP-3D achieves a state-of-the-art performance, almost close to its upper bound.
+We also notice that, unlike the experiment on the S2S task, BiDist~\cite{BiDist} witnesses a catastrophic performance decline from task 1 to task 2, which further demonstrates that BiDist is unable to balance the retaining of old knowledge and the acquisition of new knowledge in scenarios with a large domain gap.
+In contrast, our baseline has already outperformed the other three methods, which proves that prior knowledge from pre-training models is effective for few-shot incremental tasks.